beancount/docs/docs/22_how_we_share_expenses.md

 Context<a id="context"></a>
 ---------------------------

-We’re both working professionals and have decided to share all expenses 2:1, where I pay 2 parts.
-Roughly this is what we shoot for, this is not a hard rule, but we track it as if it were rigid, and accept it as a good base approximation.
+We’re both working professionals and have decided to share all expenses roughly 60%/40%.
+This is what we shoot for, this is not a hard rule, but we track it as if it were rigid, and accept it as a good approximation.
 We have two types of shared expenses:

 -   **Shared.** Common expenses between us, e.g., rent, a dinner out with friends, etc.